edbennett/lava-hardware-software-lectures/decks/best-performance/slides.md

 A green tick marks the middle value with the best performance.](./images/openmp-tuning.svg) <!-- .element height="400px" style="margin: 50px;" -->
-![Example plot of $1/t$ against node count, showing a straight line through the origin and the one-node result, and points gradually falling below the line as node count increases.](./images/strong-scaling.svg) <!-- .element height="400px" style="margin: 50px;" -->
+![Example plot of $1/t$ against node count, showing a straight line through the origin and the one-node result, and points gradually falling below the line as node count increases.](./images/strong-scaling.svg) <!-- .element class="fragment" height="400px" style="margin: 50px;" -->

 Script:
 In this case,